CrimsonAS/rengine/README.md

  - input, both keyboard, touch and mouse
    - keyboard input missing
    - basic pointer support in place, but lacking multitouch
- - property api needs to improve
-   - Property<float> takes up 32 bytes: 4 from float, 24 from std::vector, 4 bytes of padding
-   - both signal and property's disconnect are broken, as the id is an integer removing one in the middle will invalidate all ids after that position...

 overview of the dependencies between source directories
 -------------------------------------------------------